OpenSaMD/OpenSaMD/src/documents/released/sop-document-record-control/index.md

 #### 4. Release of Documents

-The Process Owner moves the document to the "released" folder and assigns "-a" to the document name as outlined by the general considerations for document naming.
+The Process Owner moves the document to the `released` folder.

 A pull request that changes any document within the `released` folder is restricted so that it must be explicitly reviewed by employees who have been